2022 FIFA World Cup knockout stage

 The knockout stage of the 2022 FIFA World Cup was the second and final stage of the competition, following the group stage.
 Played from 3 to 18 December, the knockout stage ended with the final, held at Lusail Stadium in Lusail, Qatar between Argentina and France.
 The top two teams from each group advanced to the knockout stage to compete in a single-elimination tournament.
-There were 16 matches in the knockout stage, including a third place play-off played between the two losing teams of the semi-finals.
+There were 16 matches in the knockout stage, including a match for third place played between the two losing teams of the semi-finals.
 Morocco made history by becoming the first African and first Arab nation to reach a FIFA World Cup semi-final, defeating Spain and Portugal in the process.

 Format

 The knockout stage of the 2022 FIFA World Cup was contested between 16 teams that qualified from the group stage.
 Matches in the knockout stage were played to a finish.
 If the score of a match was level at the end of 90 minutes of playing time, extra time was played.
 If, after two periods of 15 minutes, the scores were still tied, the match was decided by a penalty shoot-out.
 All times listed are local in Arabia Standard Time (UTC+3).